metio/yosql/yosql-website/content/tooling/maven.md

 #### Dev/Prod Split

-In case you want generate logging statements while developing, but not have any log statements in production code in order to optimize runtime performance, you can use the following setup:
+In case you want to generate logging statements while developing, but not have any log statements in production code in order to optimize runtime performance, you can use the following setup:

 {{< maven/tooling/split >}}